-This increase in popularity among young professionals and families has also seen a revitalisation of the social scene in Battersea, with new cafes, bars and restaurants appearing alongside boutique children’s clothes shops, toy shops and bespoke furniture outlets.
+This increase in popularity among young professionals and families has also seen a revitalisation of the social scene in Battersea, with new cafes, bars, and restaurants appearing alongside boutique children’s clothes shops, toy shops, and bespoke furniture outlets.

 The ever-improving transport network in and around Battersea has also made it increasingly easy to connect with other key hubs of London, with Overground train services now connecting to Canary Wharf in 30 minutes or Waterloo within only 10 minutes.
-Bus links and cycle lanes now make it easier than ever to reach your destination by road as well as being located out of the congestion charge zone.
+Bus links and cycle lanes now make it easier than ever to reach your destination by road, as well as being located out of the congestion charge zone.

-As compared to other areas of London, Battersea boasts a healthy share of green open spaces, with the riverside Battersea Park being ever popular.
-It is not an uncommon sight to see the early morning outdoor bootcamp sessions occurring in the park or on Wandsworth or Clapham common.
-Further these spaces provide great opportunities for young children to enjoy the outdoors in a safe environment right on your doorstep.
+As compared to other areas of London, Battersea boasts a healthy share of green open spaces, with the riverside Battersea Park being ever-popular.
+It is not an uncommon sight to see the early morning outdoor bootcamp sessions occurring in the park or on Wandsworth or Clapham Common.
+Further, these spaces provide great opportunities for young children to enjoy the outdoors in a safe environment right on your doorstep.

-What can you buy in Battersea?
+What you can buy in Battersea

 Battersea is characterised by a number of undulating streets mixed with rows of period sash-windowed terraced houses or large semi-detached villas.
-In the more recent past many of these houses have been converted to accommodate several one or two bedroom flats fit for the city’s young professionals.
+In the more recent past many of these houses have been converted to accommodate several one- or two-bedroom flats fit for the city’s young professionals.

 However, more of these are now being converted back to family dwellings whereby the freehold is available instead of a leasehold or commonhold title.
 Houses in the Diamond Conservation Area – on tree-lined streets connected by Queenstown Road and Lavender Hill – and the streets dissected by the Northcote Road prove popular with city professionals and families alike.